-Or your goal may be to be completely screen-free for the first several years of your child’s life…and that is surprisingly easier that limiting screens!
+Or your goal may be to be completely screen-free for the first several years of your child’s life…and that is surprisingly easier than limiting screens!
 In that case, you can just turn the TV off and say, “We won’t be watching TV anymore.”

 Again, a meltdown will ensue, and then they will completely forget about the TV after 2 or 3 days.
 Some people even put a blanket over the TV or hide it in the garage.

-You may not believe me that screen-free is easier and totally doable, but just follow me here for a moment.
+You may not believe that screen-free is easier and totally doable, but just follow me here for a moment.

 How can I be screen free

-We are (Almost…my 4 year old gets a special movie with her dad about once a month.) completely screen-free at the moment.
+We are (Almost…my 4-year-old gets a special movie with her dad about once a month.) completely screen-free at the moment.
 My children are young, 4 and under, and I simply don’t see the usefulness of screens right now.

-And I guess it does sound boring, when all you’ve been exposed to is kids watching TV and playing on iPads…I mean, they look like they are occupied and having fun, right?
+And I guess it does sound boring when all you’ve been exposed to is kids watching TV and playing on iPads…I mean, they look like they are occupied and having fun, right?

 So, how do we do it?